facebookarchive/AsyncDisplayKit/_docs/automatic-layout-basics.md

 ##Box Model Layout

 ASLayout is an automatic, asynchronous, purely Objective-C box model layout feature.
-It is a simplified version of CSS flex box, loosely inspired by ComponetKit’s Layout.
+It is a simplified version of CSS flex box, loosely inspired by ComponentKit’s Layout.
 It is designed to make your layouts extensible and reusable.

 `UIView` instances store position and size in their `center` and `bounds` properties.
 As constraints change, Core Animation performs a layout pass to call `layoutSubviews`, asking views to update these properties on their subviews.